 My friend Emily is here again with an awesome post all about a kid’s behavior chart!
 I love a good behavior chart for my kids and I think it’s wise to have a few in rotation.
-They work well for a few weeks but need to be revisited and changed up every so often too.
 Here are a few great ideas to get your positive parenting thinking caps on.
 Enjoy!

 My great-grandma Edna loved the expression “Leave no tender word unsaid.”
 I believe this wholeheartedly, and I try to put this into practice.
 However, it hasn’t come as easily for me these days.
 When I’m in the thick of kid raising, meal making, bum wiping, grocery shopping, working, church doing, laundry folding, and well, world conquering, it’s just hard to share a positive word sometimes.
 My thoughts feel consumed and overwhelmed.
 I want to fight against this, because I know how far-reaching a kind word can be, especially with my children.